MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 > - If your existing installation of Microsoft 365 Apps has excluded other apps, such as Access, you need to include a line in your configuration.xmi file for each of those excluded apps.
 Otherwise, those apps will be installed on the device.
 > - If you have Microsoft 365 Apps for business installed, use O365BusinessRetail for the Product ID in your configuration.xml file.

 Also, in some situations, doing an Online Repair results in Teams being installed.
-For example, if Office is configured to get updates from the Office Content Delivery Network (CDN) and the update channel or version you're using includes Teams as part of the installation.
+For example, if Microsoft 365 Apps is configured to get updates from the Office Content Delivery Network (CDN) and the update channel or version you're using includes Teams as part of the installation.

 ## Use Group Policy to control the installation of Microsoft Teams